Parazoa: Porifera and Placozoa

-Some authors include in Parazoa the poriferous or sponge phyla and Placozoa—comprising only the Trichoplax adhaerens species – on the basis of shared primitive characteristics: Both are simple, show a lack of true tissues and organs, have both asexual and sexual reproduction, and are invariably aquatic.
+Some authors include in Parazoa the poriferous or sponge phyla and Placozoa on the basis of shared primitive characteristics: Both are simple, show a lack of true tissues and organs, have both asexual and sexual reproduction, and are invariably aquatic.
 As animals, they are a group that in various studies are at the base of the phylogenetic tree, albeit in a paraphyletic form.
 Of this group only surviving sponges, which belong to the phylum Porifera, and Trichoplax in the phylum Placozoa.

 Parazoa do not show any body symmetry (they are asymmetric); all other groups of animals show some kind of symmetry.
 There are currently 5000 species, 150 of which are freshwater.
 The larvae are planktonic and the adults are sessile.
 The Parazoa–Eumetazoa division has been estimated to be 940 million years ago.

 The Parazoa group is now considered paraphyletic.
 When referenced, it is sometimes considered an equivalent to the Porifera.

-Some authors include the Placozoa, a phylum consisting of a single species, Trichoplax adhaerens, in the division, but sometimes it is also placed in the Agnotozoa subkingdom.
+Some authors include the Placozoa, a phylum long thought to consist of a single species, Trichoplax adhaerens, in the division, but sometimes it is also placed in the Agnotozoa subkingdom.

 Phylogeny

 According to the most up-to-date phylogeny, Porifera should not have a direct relationship with Placozoa.
-In any case, placozoans have simplified coelenterates without common characteristics with sponges.
+In any case, placozoans are likely simplified "coelenterates" without common characteristics with sponges.